 Cophetua was an African King.
-He was known for his lack of any sexual attraction to women.
-One day while looking out of the palace window he witnesses a young beggar Penelophon suffering for lack of clothes.
-Struck by love at first sight, Cophetua decides that he will either have the beggar as his wife or commit suicide.
+He was known for lack of sexual attraction towards any woman.
+But one day while looking out of the palace window he witnesses a young beggar Penelophon, who was without clothes.
+Struck by love at first sight, Cophetua decides, that he will either have the beggar as his wife or commit suicide.

 Much has been written about ‘King Cophetua and the beggar maid’ in English literature by various authors and poets.
 To quote a few:

-That brings me to point that a human heart is very simple and unpredictable.
+That brings me to the point.
+That a human heart is very simple and unpredictable.
 It can fall for anyone.
 In my own life I’ve see people falling to Cophetua syndrome.